No Limit Tour: 2020

 On January 13, Starship Entertainment released the teaser poster for Monsta X's world tour through the group's official SNS channel, with their first performance to be held in Seoul, at the Olympic Gymnastics Arena from May 9 to 10.

-On April 6, the agency posted a notice on its official Twitter that the Seoul concert in May had been cancelled due to concerns about the spread of COVID-19 and they would secure a new Seoul concert schedule while monitoring the situation.
+On April 6, the agency posted a notice on social media that the Seoul concert in May had been cancelled due to concerns about the spread of COVID-19 and it would secure a new Seoul concert schedule while monitoring the situation.

 In May, Starship Entertainment announced that their North American tour, which was scheduled to be held in the U.S. and Canada from June to July, is temporarily postponed.
 This decision was made to protect the health of the audience, artists, and staff.

 On July 14, Monsta X had decided to hold an overseas tour, which has been postponed due to COVID-19, in the end of next year.
 Their agency announced this news through their official SNS.

 On August 9, Monsta X held their first online live concert Live From Seoul With Luv, presented by LiveXLive.